 A student in the conservatorship (custody) of the state who enrolls in the district after the beginning of the school year will be allowed credit-by-examination opportunities at any point during the year.
-[For provisions on partial course credit for students who are not in the conservatorship of the state, see EI(LOCAL).]

 The district will assess the student's available records to determine transfer of credit for subjects and courses taken before the student's enrollment in the district.